segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 ## Important differences from the classic Amplitude destination

-The following user fields are captured by the classic Amplitude destination in device-mode (when it runs on the user’s device), but are not captured by Amplitude (Actions):
+The classic Amplitude destination captures the following user fields in device-mode (when it runs on the user’s device):

 - Device Type (for example, Mac, PC, mobile device)
 - Platform (for example iOS or Android)

+Amplitude (Actions) runs in cloud-mode, and does not capture these fields.

 ## Pre-built subscriptions